 If a spouse fails to make spousal support payments in Nevada, the other spouse can get a court order.

-The defaulting spouse will also be liable for the attorney’s fee of his or her ex-spouse.18
+The defaulting spouse will also be liable for the attorney’s fees of their ex-spouse.18

-Otherwise, if less than $10,000 is owed, failure to pay alimony in Nevada is a misdemeanor that can be punished by up to six (6) months in jail.
+- If less than $10,000 is owed, failure to pay spousal support is a misdemeanor that can be punished by up to six (6) months in jail.

 Additionally, family court judges may take a conviction into account when determining child custody.